Skip to main content

 Variable Manager Overview

-Variables can be managed using the Variable Manager, which is accessible in both Simple Mode and Advanced Mode (Tree Editor).
+Variables can be managed using the Variable Manager, which is accessible in the Flow Editor.

 The Variable Manager allows you to create, edit, and organize variables used in your conversation flows.
 Variables are categorized into three types: